lavi06/py-zoom/README.md

 3. Run the program using the command `python zoom.py`

 ## Results
-You should see a window popped up with original and zoomed image.
+Program displays a pop-up window with original and zoomed image.